 A urine sample is analysed to check for glucose, often using a dipstick.
 In a normal cat’s urine there should not be any glucose, even if it has a stress hyperglycaemia.
 Other things that are often checked in a urinalysis include: proteins, ketones, blood, pH, specific gravity (concentration), and the presence of crystals or bacteria.

 Fructosamine is a molecule which gives an indication of the blood glucose concentration over the previous 2-3 weeks.
-Therefore, it is a more accurate way of diagnosing diabetes than a one off blood glucose, which just gives a single measurement in that moment.
-It is also very useful to measure fructosamine, in a stressed cat, to be sure the glucose elevation is a true reflection of diabetes and not just due to stress.
+Therefore, it is a more accurate way of diagnosing diabetes than a one off blood glucose, which just gives a single measurement at that moment.
+It is also very useful to measure fructosamine, in a stressed cat, to be sure the glucose elevation is a true reflection of the sugar level in blood and not just due to stress.

 - Further Tests

 Other diseases can co-exist or even be the underlying cause of diabetes.
 Therefore, sometimes it may be necessary to complete further tests to rule out other problems.
 Examples include further blood tests for things such as hyperthyroidism, kidney disease or liver disease.
 Blood pressure measurement might be taken to check for high blood pressure, and x-rays or ultrasound examination might be undertaken to check the abdominal organs.

 Most cats require lifelong treatment for their diabetes, usually with twice daily injections of insulin and a modified diet.
 Regular vet check ups are also important, especially in the initial stabilisation period.

 The goals of treatment for diabetic cats should be:

 - Re-establishing normal blood glucose levels